NeterAlex/GEMonitor/README.md

 # GEMonitor
-Intelligent environmental detection device based on Arduino and ESP8266.
+Intelligent environmental detection device based on Arduino(WiFiduino) and ESP8266.

+Edit using `Arduino IDE`

 # Feature
 - Temperature and humidity detection